lunsaiance/909abuser/README.md

 **4. OUR BELOVED DISTORTION**

 The main sauce of your kick.
-I would like to add that adding too much of this can SOMETIMES ruin the sound of your kick, dont add too much distortion
+I would like to add that adding too much of this can SOMETIMES ruin the sound of your kick, don't add too much distortion
 ![3 THE DISTORTION](https://github.com/user-attachments/assets/0f0094f1-3aac-4a98-9dd0-14a1fa283ae9)

 # HOW DO I GET A CLEANER SOUND?